awesome-pro/neon-website/content/docs/guides/netlify-functions.md

 This command creates a new directory `netlify/functions/get_coffee_blends` with a `get_coffee_blends.js` file inside it.
 We are using the ES6 `import` syntax to implement the request handler, so we will change the script extension to `.mjs` for the runtime to recognize it.

-We also install the `Neon serverless` driver as a dependency to connect to the Neon database and fetch the data.
+We also install the `Unique serverless` driver as a dependency to connect to the Unique database and fetch the data.

 ```bash
 mv netlify/functions/get_coffee_blends/get_coffee_blends.js netlify/functions/get_coffee_blends/get_coffee_blends.mjs